-Merrick Garland Has Satisfied His Democratic Critics—For Now
+Merrick Garland Has Satisfied His Democratic Critics—for Now

 That explanation will likely give some observers flashbacks to Special Counsel Robert Mueller’s investigation into the Trump campaign’s relationship with Russia.
 Though Mueller was believed to be pursuing a similar course, Trump’s willingness to pardon figures like Roger Stone and Paul Manafort hindered his progress.
 Mueller ultimately laid out evidence in his final report that Trump may have obstructed justice during the course of his investigation; then-Attorney General Bill Barr declined to prosecute him for it.

-Dave Rapallo, a former Obama White House aide and House Oversight Committee staff member, said that Garland “appeared to leave a clear implication” that the Justice Department was building a case against more prominent people in the January 6 investigation.
+Dave Rapallo, who served as Senior Director and Counsel for Legislative Oversight at the National Security Council under the Obama administration and previously as Chief Investigative Counsel on the Committee on Oversight and Government Reform, said that Garland “appeared to leave a clear implication” that the Justice Department was building a case against more prominent people in the January 6 investigation.
 “This was a carefully scripted speech he was making with full knowledge that it was going to be watched closely, especially with the one-year anniversary tomorrow,” he said in an interview.

 But that acknowledgement carries risks.
 “If there is an investigation that’s publicly revealed of the organizers and higher level perpetrators, then people will point to this speech and say he went as far as he could during this speech within the bounds of not revealing non-public information about an ongoing investigation,” Rapallo said.
 “But if they aren’t actually doing that investigation, the concern is that some people could look back to this speech and, I think, potentially could say that he misled the American people, if that’s not actually occurring.”